caseyscarborough/yomichan-dictionary-parser/README.md

 This will return a `YomichanDictionary` object, which contains the object representation of the dictionary including the index, terms, and tags.

+> Note: The dictionary file will be extracted to a temporary directory which will be removed after parsing.

 ### Parse Extracted Dictionary Files

 You can also individually parse the index, terms, and tags by passing the path (or `File` object) to the JSON file from the extracted dictionary.